NCSU-Libraries/web-archiving-docs/README.md

-# web-archive-docs
+# Web Archiving Documentation

-A mkdocs site documenting the management of the NCSU Libraries Web Archiving Project
+Full documentation of the NCSU Libraries Web Archiving project.
+This documentation is built with [mkdocs](http://www.mkdocs.org/).